PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 08:57:32
+Last updated: 2024-04-11 08:58:07
-Random Quote: To be a scientist is to be naive. - Valery Legasov
+Random Quote: The Boltons have always been as cruel as they are cunning, but this one seems a beast in human skin.  -  Robett Glover